CHILD RIGHTS PROGRAMME

 Growing up in poverty increases the likelihood that a child’s right to an education and security will be violated.
 In communities where practices such as child labour and early marriage are common, children become even more vulnerable.

-We work with six of our partners across Kenya, Tanzania, Uganda and Zimbabwe, in communities where children are at an increased risk of emotional, sexual and physical abuse.
+We work with six of our partners across Kenya, Uganda and Zimbabwe, in communities where children are at an increased risk of emotional, sexual and physical abuse.
 We make sure they have a structure of peers, teachers and safeguarding bodies who stand up and protect their rights by: